-Equal Employment/Educational Opportunity
+Equal Employment and Educational Opportunity Policy Statement

 SUNY Corning Community College ("the College") declares and affirms a policy of equal employment and equal educational opportunity.
-The College will make all decisions regarding admissions and the entire educational process of its students (including all educational programs and activities) and the recruitment, hiring, promotion, and other terms and conditions of employment without discrimination on the basis of race, color, age, religion, national origin, disability, sex, sexual orientation, or other protected characteristics which cannot be lawfully used as the basis for employment or educational decisions.
+The College will make all decisions regarding admissions and the entire educational process of its students (including all educational programs and activities) and the recruitment, hiring, promotion, and other terms and conditions of employment without discrimination on the basis of race (including traits historically associated with race), color, age, religion, national origin, disability, sex, sexual orientation, gender identity, gender expression, status as a victim of domestic violence, marital status, ethnicity, veteran status or other protected characteristics which cannot be lawfully used as the basis for employment or educational decisions.

 Through its policies and programs, the College undertakes to comply fully with all applicable federal, state and local laws relating to equal employment and equal educational opportunity.
 These laws include the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964 as amended by the Equal Employment Opportunity Act of 1972, and the New York State Human Rights Law.
-These laws prohibit discrimination and harassment, including sexual harassment and sexual violence, and place an affirmative obligation on the College to maintain a work and study environment free from discriminatory harassment, intimidation, ridicule, and insult (also see Sexual Harassment Response and Prevention Statement).

-The College is committed to maintaining an educational and work environment that is free of any harassment and to fostering positive business and personal conduct so that everyone, including students, employees, and visitors, is treated with respect and dignity in a nondiscriminatory environment.
+These laws prohibit discrimination and harassment, including sexual harassment and sexual violence, and place an affirmative obligation on the College to maintain a work and study environment free from discriminatory harassment, intimidation, ridicule, and insult.
+The College is committed to maintaining an educational and work environment that is free of any harassment and to fostering positive learning, living and working so that everyone, including students, employees, and visitors, is treated with respect and dignity in a non-discriminatory environment.